eupsa/Minhas-Vacinas/README.md

 ## About the Project

-VacciLife was created to improve the management of vaccination records in communities with high functional literacy rates.
+Minhas Vacinas was created to improve the management of vaccination records in communities with high functional literacy rates.
 The system offers an intuitive interface that helps users register and track their vaccinations efficiently.

 ## Key Features